Friday December 27, 2019

-Use of selenium webdriver helps in testing every aspect of the web application.
-It is an open source website automation tool which is used mostly by the automation testers.
+The use of selenium webdriver helps in testing every aspect of the web application.
+It is an open-source website automation tool that is used mostly by the automation testers.

 With the help of Selenium Webdriver, applications are tested to see whether they are working as expected or not.